 And if you’re looking for more Oreo-inspired treats to enjoy, I have plenty!
-Oreo Cheesecake Cookies, Cake Batter Oreo Cookies, Oreo Cookies & Cream Pie, and Cookies & Cream Sheet Cake, to name a few 🙂Print
+Oreo Cheesecake Cookies, Cake Batter Oreo Cookies, Oreo Cookies & Cream Pie, Oreo Balls, and Cookies & Cream Cake, to name a few 🙂Print

 A rich double chocolate layer cake with two layers of Oreo cookies inside, a thick cream filling, chocolate buttercream, and an Oreo cookie crumb coating.
 For extreme chocolate and Oreo lovers only!

 - 3/4 cup unsweetened cocoa powder (not dutch process)